Jack Clark (baseball)

-Career
+Professional career

-San Francisco Giants
+Minor leagues

 Clark began his minor league baseball career in 1973 with the Great Falls Giants where he played the outfield and third base and had a 0-2 record in 5 games as a pitcher.
 In 1974, he led the league with 117 RBIs with Fresno.
 The following year, he led the league with 23 home runs with Lafayette.